How Dark Web Criminals Get Caught (OPSEC Failures & OSINT)

 Lazy criminals reuse passwords.
 Arrogant criminals reuse usernames.

-Before a Dark Web site becomes famous, the creator has to advertise it.
+Before a newly created hidden site gets discovered and indexed by Dark Web search engines, the creator has to manually advertise it.
 They often go to Surface Web forums (like Reddit or crypto boards) to promote their hidden .onion link.

 The Real-World Example: Ross Ulbricht created the Silk Road, the first modern Dark Web market, under the fearsome pseudonym Dread Pirate Roberts.